-This has come up twice already in November.
+This has come up before.
 Aaron Thompson had the following to offer:

 My suggestion is to just keep monitoring the registration system for fellow students to drop as they make changes in their schedules and try to register at that time.

 If you wish to hire a private tutor to assist you with the course content, please see the Department of Statistics tutoring page.
 This page provides the ability to submit a request for assistance from registered tutors.

 Please make sure you are using your university account, e.g.

 email@example.com.
 If you have not yet claimed your Google

 university account, please consult the appropriate Technology Services guide:

 For additional assistance, STAT385 has this nice walkthrough guide for undergraduate students.

 Please make sure you are logged into GitHub.
 In addition, please make sure that you have paired your GitHub username with us, i.e. the course admins.
 Pairing is not instanteanous.
 The process is automatically triggered each evening during the first two weeks.

 For additional assistance, please see the GitHub page not found guide, also courtesy of STAT385.